WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 WHEN WILL I HEAR BACK IF I AM SELECTED TO BE A POLL WORKER?

-County boards are starting to fill the slots soon, so you may hear back quickly, but you may hear as late as the Sunday before the election.
+County boards are working to fill the slots, so you may hear back quickly, but you may hear as late as the Sunday before the election.
 Counties will try to place you in your home district.
 You cannot request a spot or request to be placed with a friend.
 Applying does not guarantee you a position as a paid poll worker.

 HOW WILL MY COUNTY REACH OUT TO ME TO CONFIRM MY SELECTION AS A POLL WORKER?